The trustor/grantor/settlor is the person who creates the trust. The trustee is the person who manages the assets in the trust.

 A trustor can either act as the sole trustee or co-trustee of their revocable trust.
 During their lifetime, the trustor has the power to amend or dissolve a revocable trust and they retain ownership over the trust property for tax purposes.

-Can the trustor and trustee be the same person?
+Can a trustor and trustee be the same person?

 What is a trustee do?